Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 39. ### Question39
-Which answer best describes Behavior-Driven Development (BDD)?
+Which answer best describes Behavior Driven Development (BDD)?

 - [x] A style of Test Driven Development focusing on user and system interactions.
 - [ ] A development style that accounts for leadership style among team members.